 I've had both the pleasure and misfortune this week of reading three essays about the way technology is shaping us and our environment.
 Things are mostly terrible, and yet there are some glimmers of hope.
-One of the authors (Alan Jacobs) nods at the philosophical tradition of Daoism as a potential framework to guide our future behavior in a direction that is more productive than other solutions on the table which so far have spectacularly failed.
+One of the authors (Alan Jacobs) nods at the philosophical tradition of Daoism as a potential framework to guide our behavior in a way that is more productive than other solutions which so far have spectacularly failed.
 I don't claim to understand what Daoism is or how it could help, at least not yet.
 These are complex ideas---but also mind-blowing and super cool.

 I review Michael Pollan's popular book on food production and going local, and reflect on the merits of his proposal.